PhonologicalCorpusTools/SLP-AA-old-/docs/source/terminology.rst

 Each of the rest is devoted to the thumb, thumb-finger contact, and the four fingers.
 Slots are square boxes inside a field.

 .. _parameters:

 Parameters
 ------------------

-"Parameters," as used in "View parameters" (see :ref: '') and Options > "Keep parameters window on top" (see :ref: ''), refers to parameters other than handshapes.
+"Parameters," as in "View parameters" (see :ref:``) and Options > "Keep parameters window on top" (see :ref:`options`), refers to parameters other than handshapes.